sirech/talk-humane-on-call-alerting/presentation.md

 ???

-- It depends on the situation
-- In my experience, when I'm being paged I want to know about _user impact_
+- coming back to our situation, if you get paged you want to know about _user impact_

 ---